Exterior (all models)

 - Clean all other exterior surfaces with a mix of warm water and liquid dishwashing detergent, and a soft cloth.

-- If necessary, clean the magnetic door gasket, the center door gasket and the recessed handles with an old toothbrush, warm water and liquid dishwashing detergent.
+- If necessary, clean the magnetic door gasket, the centre door gasket and the pocket handles with an old toothbrush, warm water and liquid dishwashing detergent.

 Water Dispenser Pad and Interface (Ice & Water models only)